interledger/rfcs/0039-http-auth-profiles/http-auth-profiles.md

 In order to find this balance, this document defines three Authentication profiles, each with various trade-offs that should be considered before use:

-* `SIMPLE`: Allows two ILP nodes to utilize a previously agreed-upon shared-secret as a [Bearer token](https://tools.ietf.org/html/rfc6750) in all HTTP requests.
-Peers SHOULD consider this token to be opaque and SHOULD NOT derive any special meaning from the token.
+* `SIMPLE`: Allows an ILP node to construct a potentially long-lived, randomly generated 32-byte [Bearer token](https://tools.ietf.org/html/rfc6750) that can be used by the producer of the token to authenticate incoming HTTP requests.

 * `JWT_HS_256`: Allows two ILP nodes to utilize a previously agreed-upon shared-secret in order to _derive_ a `Bearer token` that conforms to the JSON Web Token (JWT) specification as defined in [RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html) using the `HS_256` signing algorithm defined in section 3.2 of [RFC-7518](https://www.rfc-editor.org/rfc/rfc7518#section-3.2).